Atari is introducing a brand new console to the market - its first for many years.

 Atari VCS release date, price and pre-order deals

-Nearly a year after it was first unveiled, pre-orders are now available for the Atari VCS via an IndieGoGo crowdfunding campaign.
+Pre-orders opened nearly a year after the Atari VCS was announced, via a hugely successful IndieGoGo crowdfunding campaign.

-Prices start at $199 for the Onyx version, but it doesn't include a controller.
-If you want a Classic Joystick included, you can get an early bird version for $229.
+Prices now start at $239 (£180) for the Onyx Edition, but it doesn't include a controller.
+If you want a Classic Joystick included, along with the modern gamepad, you can order one "all-in" for $329.